bioconvert/bioconvert/doc/glossary.rst

         A human-readable data serialization language commonly used in configuration files.
 See https://en.wikipedia.org/wiki/JSON

+    PHYLIP

+        The PHYLIP file format stores a multiple sequence alignment.

     YAML

         A human-readable data serialization language commonly used in